pedroaltobelli23/24-2-mlops-project-car_object_detection/README.md

 BUCKET_DATASET="bucket-dataset-name"
 ```

-4. Add the following variables is the "Actions secrets and variables" section at settings
+4. Add the following variables in the "Actions secrets and variables" section at settings

 ![github env](./imgs/github_env.png)